-WEEK-TV began transmitting on February 1, 1953, with an analog signal on UHF channel 43.
-It has always been an NBC affiliate.
-It was owned and operated by the Oklahoma City-based Oklahoma Publishing Company along with WEEK radio (1350 AM now WOAM) through its broadcasting subsidiary, West Central Broadcasting Company.
-Edward K. Gaylord was president, and the chairman of the board was United States Senator, former governor of Oklahoma and founder of the Kerr-McGee Corporation Robert S. Kerr.
-Wayne Lovely, the first chief engineer of WEEK-AM-TV, supervised the construction of the stations' technical facilities and equipment installation in 1953.
-He remained with the station until 1974.
+WEEK-TV began broadcasting on UHF channel 43 with an analog signal on February 1, 1953.
+It has always been an NBC station.
+It was owned and run by Oklahoma Publishing Company, which also owned and ran WEEK radio (1350 AM, now WOAM) through its broadcasting subsidiary, West Central Broadcasting Company.
+The president was Edward K. Gaylord, and the chairman of the board was Robert S. Kerr, former governor of Oklahoma and creator of the Kerr-McGee Corporation.
+Wayne Lovely, the station's first head engineer, oversaw the building of technical facilities and equipment installation in 1953.
+He worked at the station until 1974.